11/06/24: Weekly Blog: UNIT 11

-You’ve heard all the reasons why some people don’t learn languages, many of these founded on long-held myths and misconceptions.
-The truth is, in today’s increasingly interconnected and interdependent world, proficiency in other languages is a vital skill that allows you to engage with the world in a more immediate and meaningful way—whether in your neighborhood or thousands of miles away—while better preparing you to compete and succeed in the global economy.
+• You’ve heard all the reasons why some people don’t learn languages, many of these founded on long-held myths and misconceptions.
+The truth is, in today’s increasingly interconnected and interdependent world, proficiency in other languages is a vital skill that gives you the opportunity to engage with the world in a more immediate and meaningful way—whether in your neighborhood or thousands of miles away—while better preparing you to compete and succeed in the global economy.

 1. Which of the ideas presented in the article do you agree the most?
 Why?